PrefectHQ/prefect/docs/cloud/tutorial/next-steps.md

 # Next Steps

-So far we've run a Flow locally a variety of ways and moved up to distributing the Flow execution with Kubernetes.
-This is just the beginning because Prefect Cloud has many more features to explore!
+So far we've run a Flow locally a variety of ways and moved up to distributing the Flow execution with Kubernetes and Prefect Cloud.
+This is just the beginning because the Prefect API has many more features to explore!

 ## Concepts

-Visit the [Cloud Concept](/cloud/concepts/api.html) docs for actions such as working directly with Prefect Cloud's [GraphQL API](/cloud/concepts/graphql.html), diving into the [CLI](/cloud/concepts/cli.html), setting [concurrency limits](/cloud/concepts/concurrency-limiting.html) on your runs, and more.
+Visit the [Concept](/cloud/concepts/api.html) docs for actions such as working directly with Prefect's [GraphQL API](/cloud/concepts/graphql.html), diving into the [CLI](/cloud/concepts/cli.html), setting [concurrency limits](/cloud/concepts/concurrency-limiting.html) on your Cloud runs, and more.

 ## Agents